Oakland Athletics relocation to Las Vegas: Background

 The Oakland Athletics were founded as a charter member of the American League (AL) in 1901 as the Philadelphia Athletics and shared the same city with the Philadelphia Phillies of the National League (NL).
 Between 1901 and 1954, the Athletics played their home games at Columbia Park and Shibe Park in Philadelphia under the ownership of Connie Mack.
 In 1955, Mack sold the Athletics to Chicago businessman Arnold Johnson, who moved the team to Kansas City, Missouri, to become the Kansas City Athletics and play at Municipal Stadium.
 After Johnson died from cerebral hemorrhage while watching the Athletics' spring training in Florida, the team was sold to another Chicago businessman, Charles O. Finley.

 Finley sought to move the team out of Kansas City as early as 1961, when he courted Dallas-Fort Worth.
 Four years later, he signed an agreement to move the team to Louisville, proposing to rename it the "Kentucky Athletics," but the American League blocked the move.
 Finley also considered moves to Atlanta, Milwaukee (home of the Atlanta Braves from 1953 to 1965), New Orleans, San Diego, and Seattle.
-In 1968, Finley chose to move the Athletics to Oakland and share the Oakland Coliseum with the American Football League (AFL)'s Oakland Raiders.
+In 1968, Finley chose to move the Athletics to Oakland and share the newly built Oakland Coliseum with the American Football League (AFL)'s Oakland Raiders.

 The Athletics became Oakland's third professional sports team, after the Raiders and the Oakland Seals of the National Hockey League (NHL), who had begun play a few months earlier as part of the 1967 NHL expansion.
 Oakland would become a four-sport city in 1971, when the San Francisco Warriors of the National Basketball Association (NBA) moved across the San Francisco Bay from San Francisco to Oakland and renamed themselves as the Golden State Warriors.
-It lost this status after five years, when the Seals (by then renamed the California Golden Seals) moved to Cleveland, Ohio, and became the Cleveland Barons.
+It lost this status after five years, when the Seals (by then renamed the California Golden Seals) moved to Cleveland, Ohio, and became the Cleveland Barons that eventually folded in 1978.